gmanic/docker-images/Readme.md

 Simple docker image to forward ports using socat, listening only to IPv6 and forwarding to IPv4.

+-Copied from manusa / marcnuri: see Credits & Thanks to the author.

 ## Usage

 Define the following environment variables to configure port-forwarding.